BradleyCodeU/bradleycodeu.github.io/_aicc/u05_arrays_of_arrays/battleshipRegression/instructions.md

 [https://en.wikipedia.org/wiki/Test-driven_development](https://en.wikipedia.org/wiki/Test-driven_development)

-For the following 8 functions, write 2 tests first.
+For the following 8 functions, WRITE 2 TESTS FIRST.
 Then write your code.

-The following 8 functions are NOT in the starter code.
+The following 8 functions are NOT currently in the starter code.

 ### Distance Formula and Slope Intercept